During my studies, jobs and spare time, I wrote or contributed to many open-source projects. This page gathers the highlights.

 I started learning C++ before the 2011, 2014 and 2017 revolutions.

-Now I can’t figure out how we were able to code without smart pointers,
+After these changes, it became hard to imagine how we had been able to code without smart pointers,

 std::thread, lambdas or variadic templates!